JavaScript Logical Operators

 Logical operator precedence

 When you mix logical operators in an expression, the JavaScript engine evaluates the operators based on a specified order.
-And this order is called the operator precedence.
+This order is called the operator precedence.

-In other words, the operator precedence is the order of evaluation of logical operators in an expression.
+In other words, the operator precedence is the order of evaluating logical operators in an expression.

 The precedence of the logical operator is in the following order from the highest to the lowest: